intel/neural-compressor/docs/source/mixed_precision.md

 To get a bf16/fp16 model, users can use the Mixed Precision API as follows.

-Supported precisions for mix precision inlcude bf16 and fp16.
-If users want to get a pure fp16 or bf16 model, they should add another precision in excluded_precisions.
+Supported precisions for mix precision include bf16 and fp16.
+If users want to get a pure fp16 or bf16 model, they should add another precision into excluded_precisions.

 - BF16: